ninia/jep/README.rst

 Jep - Java Embedded Python
 ===========================

-Jep embeds CPython in Java through JNI and is safe to use in a heavily threaded environment.
+Jep embeds CPython in Java through JNI.

 Some benefits of embedding CPython in a JVM: